ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 #### 3. Descriptor with dependency

-This descriptor defines some additional fields, since we need to define dependency on the interface configuration item.
+Next, we continue with the route descriptor, which has a dependency on an interface.
+This descriptor defines additional fields, since we need to define the dependency on the interface configuration item.
 Also here we specify descriptor struct and implement methods outside of the descriptor constructor.
 Define the struct and constructor first:

 ```go
 type RouteDescriptor struct {
 	// dependencies